bodograumann/python-iconv/README.md

 This module package requires at least Python 3.6, a corresponding version of libffi and the native iconv library.
-It is only tested with Python 3.8 and higher though.
+It is only tested with Python 3.8 and higher.

 Module iconv
 ------------